SEA: Shareable and Explainable Attribution for Query-based Black-box Attacks: Background and Related Work

 The adversarial machine learning literature has shown that designing robust defenses against adversarial examples is challenging both empirically and theoretically~\cite{adaptive,bpda,limitations-preprocessing}.
 The root cause of this problem, like other security problems, is that the attack can always adapt its technique to the deployed defense until a successful circumvention~\cite{adaptive}.

-However, when it comes to forensics, although the attack can still adapt its strategy~\cite{anti-forensics-1,anti-forensics-2,anti-forensics-3}, it is the forensics system that makes the ultimate adaptation~\cite{poison-forensics}.
-As long as the attack has finished and left a trace (which cannot be changed later), the forensics system can keep adapting its techniques until a successful investigation.
-Defenses do not have such chances to adapt after the attack has succeeded.
-Moreover, actively adapting to a forensics system usually comes with a higher query or budget cost, or requires a full system compromise to alter the append-only logs.
+However, when it comes to forensics, although the attack can still adapt its strategy~\cite{anti-forensics-1,anti-forensics-2,anti-forensics-3}, it is the forensic system that makes the ultimate adaptation~\cite{poison-forensics}.
+As long as the attack has left a trace, which cannot be changed later, the forensic system can keep adapting its techniques until a successful investigation.
+In contrast, defenses cannot adapt after the attack has succeeded. \emph{As a result, a forensic system is only broken when it cannot recover any meaningful information about the attack from the trace even after adapting to the attack.} Moreover, actively adapting to a forensic system usually comes with a higher cost, or requires a full system compromise to alter the system logs.
+We evaluate several adaptive attacks in \Cref{sec:exp:adaptive} and show they cannot prevent \SEA{} from analyzing their traces.